 Piazza Navona is still very much as it was designed in the XVIIth century.

 In 1936 three houses on the northern side of the square were pulled down with the idea of enlarging the

 access to the square, but eventually they were carefully rebuilt because it was found that they stood upon the walls of the ancient stadium.

-Piazza Navona housed the main vegetable and fruit market of Rome.
+Piazza Navona housed the main vegetable and fruit market of Rome (see it in an 1845 photograph).
 In 1869 the market was relocated to Campo de' Fiori.
 A traditional fair takes place in Piazza Navona during Christmas holidays.

 Museo di Roma a Palazzo Braschi: Dominique Barrière: Piazza Navona on Easter Sunday 1650 with ephemeral arches designed by Carlo Rainaldi.
 The new façade of S. Agnese in Agone was yet to be built

 I stept into Piazza Navona, called so by corruption, from Piazza d'Agona because in this Piazza was anciently a Circus for Sports, and it was called Circus Agonalis.
 In the midst of it anciently stood a great Egyptian Pillar, with hieroglyphics upon it; and now of late it hath gotten another such Pillar set up here by Pope Innocent the X, with a rare Fountain issuing forth at the Foot of it, and adorned with four great Statues of white Marble, representing the four Parts of the World.
 In this place also stands the new Church of St. Agnes, built upon the place where she was condemned to the Stews.
 This Church is built at the Cost of Principe Pamphilio, whose Pallace joins upon it.
 This Pallace overlooking the Piazza Navona, deserves not only a glance of an Eye, but also an hours Inspection within.